The Initial Value Problem for Singular SPDEs via Rough Paths: Set-up and overview of our strategy

-With Lemma \ref{equivnorm} in mind, we interpret \eqref{commutator_condition_short} as a $C^{2\alpha-2}$-control for the commutator.
-As we will see in Section \ref{OW_products}, the family of offline products satisfying \eqref{commutator_condition_short} exists almost surely for a certain class of random forcings.
-Inputting such a family of offline products into the proofs of the reconstruction lemmas, we end up passing to the limit (up to subsequences) in sequences of distributions that are uniformly controlled in the sense of the right-hand side of \eqref{equiv_negative_1}.
-Being able to pass to the limit relies on Lemma \ref{equivnorm} through the compactness of the H\"{o}lder space on the left-hand side, which can be deduced from Definition \ref{negative_norm}.\\
+where we additionally use the convention \eqref{parameter_derivs_1}.
+Following Lemma \ref{equivnorm}, we interpret \eqref{commutator_condition_short} as a $C^{2\alpha-2}$-control for the commutator.
+As expounded on in Section \ref{OW_products}, the family of offline products satisfying \eqref{commutator_condition_short} exists almost-surely for a certain class of random $f$.
+The equivalence in Lemma \ref{equivnorm} is, in particular, used to prove the reconstruction lemmas --which are given in Section \ref{section:reconstruct} and are proven in Section \ref{section:reconstruct_proof}.
+Here, one passes to the limit (up to subsequences) in sequences of distributions that are uniformly controlled in the sense of the right-hand side of \eqref{equiv_negative_1}.
+For this, one must rely on compactness in the H\"{o}lder space on the left-hand side of \eqref{equiv_negative_1} --which follows from Definition \ref{negative_norm}.\\